Ohtuilmo/importscript/README.md

 Place sprint CSVs inside sprint_data folder and timelog CSVs inside timelogs_data folder.
 In next steps, it is assumed that you give commands from folder witch includes folders above.

 Required data format for files in sprint_data:

 ```
 group name;sprint (number 0-);start date (yyyy-mm-dd);end date (yyyy-mm-dd)
 ```

 Required data format for files in timelogs_data:

 ```
 student number;sprint (number 0-);hours;date (yyyy-mm-dd);textual description of the work
 ```

+Ensure that neither of the files contains empty rows.

 ### 2. Login to oc